MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution.md

 ## In this series

+- Choose your models for embeddings and chat

 - Design an index for conversational search

-- Choose models for embeddings and chat

 - Design an indexing pipeline that loads, chunks, embeds, and ingests searchable content